sourcegraph/handbook/content/engineering/deployments/playbooks.md

     {
 "dismissible": false,
 "location": "top",
-"message": "🚀 Sourcegraph is undergoing a scheduled upgrade ([what's changed?](https://about.sourcegraph.com/blog/)).
+"message": "🚀 Sourcegraph is undergoing a scheduled upgrade.
 You may be unable to perform some write actions during this time, such as updating your user settings."
     },
 ]
 ```